FGK-PASMAS/FGK_PASMAS_backend/README.md

 - TLS_CERT_PATH: The path to the TLS certificate on the host.
 - TLS_KEY_PATH: The path to the TLS key on the host.

-### Deployment via Docker
+### Deployment
 PasMAs comes with 2 included docker-compose files.
 One is for using the application over HTTP, and the other one for HTTPS.
+Make sure you have an up-to-date version of [Docker](https://www.docker.com/) installed on your server.

 #### without TLS
-Make sure you have an up-to-date version of [Docker](https://www.docker.com/) installed on your server.
 Navigate to the project directory and run the following commands to run the backend application as a container:

 ```
 docker compose up -d
 ```

 #### with TLS
-Make sure you have an up-to-date version of [Docker](https://www.docker.com/) installed on your server.
 Navigate to the project directory and run the following commands to run the backend application as a container:
 Before running the following command, ensure that you have configured the TLS_CERT_PATH and TLS_KEY_PATH in your .env file and that these paths correspond to the correct locations on your host machine.
 Then, navigate to the project directory and run the following command:

 ```